IceColdSeb/Book-Store-Application/README.md

 # Fully-Featured Bookstore System Application

+Author: Catalin Sebastian Ilie

 Do not copy or submit any part of this project as your own.
 Doing so may be considered academic misconduct under your institution’s policies.

-The author of this project do not take responsibility for any misuse of this code.
+I do not take responsibility for any misuse of this code.

 This is for eduactional uses only
 =================================================================================================================================================